Proving Child Citizenship After a Parent’s Naturalization

 Freedom of Information Act Request

-Individuals may file Form G-639, Freedom of Information Act (FOIA) Request to obtain copies of documents in the U.S. Citizenship and Immigration Services (USCIS) files.
-If the child is requesting a parent’s immigration records, a death certificate must be submitted as part of the request.
-When making the request as alternative evidence for a Certificate of Naturalization, request a copy of the U.S. citizen parent’s “N-400 application and approval.”
-Assuming the parent’s naturalization was granted, USCIS will provide a copy of this documentation.
-You may use this as evidence of your parent’s U.S. citizenship and date that citizenship was granted.
-There is no USCIS fee for this form, but it may take 2-4 months to obtain the documentation.
+Individuals may file Form G-639, Freedom of Information Act (FOIA) Request to obtain copies of documents in the USCIS files.
+If the child is requesting a parent's immigration records, a death certificate must be submitted as part of the request.
+When making the request as alternative evidence for a Certificate of Naturalization, request a copy of the U.S. citizen parent's "N-400 application and approval."
+Assuming the parent's naturalization was granted, USCIS can generally provide a copy of this documentation.
+You may use this as evidence of your parent's U.S. citizenship and the date that citizenship was granted.
+There is no USCIS fee for this form, but it can take several months to obtain the documentation.

 About CitizenPath

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
 CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
-We provide support for the Application for Certificate of Citizenship (N-600), Citizenship Application (Form N-400), Application to Replace Citizenship Document (Form N-565), and several other immigration services.
+We provide support for the Certificate of Citizenship Package (N-600), Naturalization Package (Form N-400), Citizenship Document Replacement Package (Form N-565), and several other immigration services.

 Want more immigration tips and how-to information for your family?